-⚠ If you attempt to upload an application that exceeds the specified limit, you will receive an automatic warning asking you to shorten and re-upload your application.
-For applications that are not shortened, the excess pages will be made invisible and thus disregarded by the evaluators.

-!
-Please do NOT delete any instructions in the document.
-The overall page limit has been raised to ensure equal treatment of all applicants.
+- ⚠ If you attempt to upload an application that exceeds the specified limit, you will receive an automatic warning asking you to shorten and re-upload your application.
+For applications that are not shortened, the excess pages will be made invisible and thus disregarded by the evaluators. - ⚠ Please do NOT delete any instructions in the document.
+The overall page limit has been raised to ensure equal treatment of all applicants. - ▲ This document is tagged.
+Be careful not to delete the tags; they are needed for the processing.